Food and drink

 International golf course rankings

-Scotland has twelve courses in the world’s top-100.
-The likes of Nairn, Gleneagles, and Prestwick can’t have missed out by much.
-Scotland is roughly the same size as South Carolina, making her not only the home of golf, but the richest golf mine on the planet
+Scotland has Thirteen courses variously rated in the world’s top-100.
+The likes of Royal Aberdeen and Loch Lomond occasionally rank too, whereas Nairn, and Gleneagles, can’t be missing out by much.
+Not only is Scotland the ‘home of golf’, but since she is roughly the same size as South Carolina, this concentration of quality also makes her the richest golf mine on the planet as well

 ||St Andrews Old Course